dtrelogan/react-formstate/docs/workingWithFormState.md

 ## Default values

-The introduction made a rough equivalence between this code:
+The introductory walkthrough made a rough equivalence between this code:

 ```jsx
 constructor(props) {